NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > For in him all the fullness of God was pleased to dwell,

-*All the fulness of God...dwells** in Jesus, and this pleases God.
-So Jesus has the fulness of what it means to be God.
+**All the fulness of God...dwells** in Jesus, and this pleases God.
+So Jesus has the fulness of everything that it means to be God.

 ## Colossians 2:9

 > For in him the whole fullness of deity dwells bodily,

-In Jesus, **the whole fullness of deity dwells**. **The fullness of deity** means "everything that makes God God".
+In Jesus, **the whole fullness of deity dwells** bodily. **The fullness of deity** means "everything that makes God God".
 So in Jesus dwells everything that makes God God.
 Whoever has everything that makes God God, is by definition God.
 Jesus is fully God.
 And the fullness if deity dwell bodily because Jesus took on a human substance.

 ## Titus 2:13